 Out of Class Networking

 Our filmmaking student cohort mingled during the morning and afternoon coffee breaks in the foyer of The Lir Academy.
 Lunch was provided in KC Peaches nearby where an area of the restaurant was reserved for our students.
-Students availed of soup and a sandwich while chatting about their various projects and swapping information and tips.
+Students availed of soup and sandwiches while chatting about their various projects and swapping information and tips.

 Read our student testimonials to find out how they all got on.